-- Cover the motorcycle with a tarp or cover that is permeable to air.
+- Raise the motorcycle with a lift stand. (p.
+41) - Cover the motorcycle with a tarp or cover that is permeable to air.

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.
 Avoid running the engine for a short time only.
 Because the engine will not warm up sufficiently, the water vapor produced during combustion will condense, causing engine parts and the exhaust system to rust.